xumesang/StackPatch/README.md

-### StackPatch - Hot Patching Framework based on Stack Frame Reconstruction for Embedded Systems
+### StackPatch - Hot Patching Framework based on Stack Frame Reconstruction

 ## Description
 The StackPatch is an open-source hot patching framework dedicated to embedded systems.